ersilia-os/ersilia/DEVELOPMENT.md

 - tmp/: stores temporary file during model execution.

 ## Creating a Pull Request
-To get started, please read and follow our [Code of Conduct](https://github.com/ersilia-os/ersilia/blob/master/CODE_OF_CONDUCT.md)
+To get started, please read and follow our [Code of Conduct](https://github.com/ersilia-os/ersilia/blob/master/CODE_OF_CONDUCT.md).

+Before submitting a pull request, please ensure your code has been tested.
+After making any changes, **run the test suites** to test the code properly.

+To do this, use this command to run the test with -v (verbose) output: `pytest -v`

 **1. Via GitHub Codespaces Environment**
 - In the codespace terminal, create a new branch